restcord/restcord/docs/README.md

 ### Installing

 RESTCord is installed using [Composer](https://getcomposer.org).
 Make sure you have installed Composer and are used to how it operates.
-We require a minimum PHP version of PHP 7.0.0, however it is recomended that you use PHP 7.1.
+We require a minimum PHP version of PHP 5.6.0, however it is recommended that you use PHP 7.1.
+PHP 5.6 will be deprecated soon.

 This library has not been tested with HHVM.